 - Projects with party political links

-- Projects which discriminate on the grounds of race or religion
+- Projects which discriminate on the grounds of race, religion or disability.

-- Applications to cover costs that have already been incurred
+- Applications to cover costs that have already been incurred/committed

 - Services which should be provided by statutory funding